Parts of a Bee

 Special Worker Bee Body Parts

-We call these pollen baskets.
+Pollen baskets – long sharp, bristly hairs are used for carrying pollen (or propolis) back to the hive.
 Other leg structures such as the pollen brush and pollen press help load grains of pollen onto the legs.

-Their legs allow them to hang on to each other and mold beeswax into hexagonal honeycomb cells.
+The worker bees hang in long chains and use their legs to mold beeswax into hexagonal honeycomb cells.
 We call this “drawing comb” and the colony must build a lot of comb to form their home.

+Inside the abdomen of males you will find internal testes that hold semen and sperm.
 Mating flights occur outside the hive at special areas called drone congregation areas.
 It is a risky business as not all queens make it back to the hive.

 Honey Bee Stingers